abhi-g80/baksho/README.md

     ```
     Make sure to copy or move the `baksho` script to your `$HOME`.

+- To update, you can curl the theme file or run the install script with `-u` flag.

 Credits
 -------
 This theme is heavily inspired by the [Common](https://github.com/jackharrisonsherlock/common) theme for ZSH shell.